 The Book Illustration Comp.

-The Book Illustration Competition was launched in 2011 and has received thousands of entries from over 44 countries.
+over 44 countries.
 For more information on past competition winners go to the Previous Winners website.
-Copies of the books illustrated by previous winners are available to purchase from The Folio Society.
+Copies of the books

 A highly sought-after commission, worth £5,000, to complete a total of nine illustrations and a binding design for the book, which is then published by The Folio Society.
 Five runners each receive £500 cash.
 Three prizes of the six are awarded to student entries.